quantumghent/quantumghent.github.io/README.md

 Github links can be added using a **github** field, for example: **github = {lkdvos/CategoryData.jl}**.

 A set of example references are included at the bottom of **_data/usingPkg.bib**, which can be copied.
 Be sure to create a unique citation key for each reference added.

+## Events

+Events can be added to the `events' tab of the website by adding them to '_data/events_and_conferences.yml'.
+Format instructions are given at the top of the file.

+Past events do not need to be removed, they will automatically be hidden from the website at the end of the month in which they occur.